 The provision of a loading zone restricts the availability of on-street parking for general use.
 As a result, when loading zone requests are considered, the needs of the general street user for on-street parking will be balanced against the needs of specific users/property owners for loading zones.

 Loading zones will not be installed where there is already a pre-existing parking restriction such as 'No Parking' or a rush hour route.

 While a loading zone may be requested by a resident of a specific address, the loading zone will not be for the exclusive use of any particular address.
 Loading zones, as they are located in the public right-of-way, may be used by the general public for actively loading or unloading for the maximum time allowed under the Winnipeg Parking By-law or posted on the sign, whichever is greater.

 Should a vehicle be parked in a loading zone for a longer period of time than allowed, any citizen can contact 311 to request that parking enforcement review the usage to ensure that the loading zone is being used for the intended purpose.
 Enforcement response times can vary depending on the time of day and available resources.
 When enforcement reviews a reported misuse of a loading zone, the reported vehicle will be ‘chalked’ and, should it still be in place after the allowed time for that loading zone, a penalty notice may be issued.
 Unless the vehicle presents a hazard to traffic safety, it will not normally be towed.

 Residential loading zones will normally be signed as a general loading zone, even if intended for the use of a resident with a valid SMD permit.
-If a loading zone is signed as a designated disabled loading zone, it may only be used by vehicles displaying a valid SMD permit.
-Any vehicle in a designated disabled loading zone not displaying a valid SMD permit will be issued a penalty notice.
+If a loading zone is signed as a designated disabled loading zone, it may only be used by vehicles displaying a valid Provincial or State Disability Parking permit.
+Any vehicle in a designated disabled loading zone not displaying a valid permit will be issued a penalty notice.
 As with other loading zones, it is not for the exclusive use of any one individual.